Seltzr/Seltzr/docs-src/docfx_project/articles/getting_started/efcore.md

 [!code-js[site.js](../../code/getting_started/todo/site.js?name=random)]

 * Run the app.
 A random todo item should appear at the top of the page.
+* Additionally, try browsing to `/todos/random`.
+You should see a random todo item returned in a JSON array.

 > [!NOTE]
 > **Why does `/todos/random` return an array?** Seltzr won't make assumptions that a route will always return a single element, even if it is always true.
 In fact, a `GET` request to `/todos/random` will return an empty array if there are no todo items.
-To make this route behave more like a traditional API, use the <xref:Seltzr.Options.Builder.SeltzrOptionsBuilder`2.RequireExactlyOne> and <xref:Seltzr.Options.Builder.SeltzrOptionsBuilder`2.StripArrayIfSingleResult(System.Boolean)> methods alongside `Filter`.
+To make this route behave more like a traditional API and always return a single element, use the <xref:Seltzr.Options.Builder.SeltzrOptionsBuilder`2.RequireExactlyOne> and <xref:Seltzr.Options.Builder.SeltzrOptionsBuilder`2.StripArrayIfSingleResult(System.Boolean)> methods alongside `Filter`.

 ## Summary
 * In this guide, you learned how to: